-• Azure Storage credentials.
-These are stored in an encoded form in the Kubernetes Secret C.
+- a proper Azure container name. - Azure Storage credentials.
+These are stored in an encoded form in the Kubernetes Secret [].

 Configuration steps

 Encode the Azure Storage credentials and the pgBackRest repo name that you will use for backups with base64.
 In this example, we are using repo4.